Ishimwe18209/Computer-and-Network-Security/README.md

 # Computer-and-Network-Security
-Windows 10 Hardening report done by me
+Windows 10 Hardening and checklist